Feijó Airport

-Feijó Airport (IATA: FEJ, ICAO: SNOU) is the airport serving Feijó, Brazil.
+Feijó Airport (IATA: FEJ, ICAO: SNOU) is the main private airport serving Feijó, Brazil.

 History

 The airport was built as a replacement to Alcimar Leitão Airport (ICAO code SWFJ), which was located closer to the city center.
 The new airport was opened in 2008 when the old facility was closed.

 Airlines and destinations

 No scheduled flights operate at this airport.

 Access

 The airport is located 4 km from downtown Feijó.